Five best ways to advertise your business online

 How to choose which social network to advertise on

-Facebook is the leader in this, simply because of the size of their audience.
-But you can also advertise on other platforms like LinkedIn, Instragram, Tik Tok etc. You need to think about where your audience is most likely to be.
+Facebook has been the leader in this, simply because of the size of their audience.
+But you can also advertise on other platforms like LinkedIn, Instagram, Tik Tok and X (formerly Twitter).
+You need to think about where your audience is most likely to be.

 Create a sales funnel from your social media advertising